Kobe16/cse15l-lab-reports/LabReport1.md

 ![Image](bash-screenshot.png)

 13. Now, make a new terminal -- it should be Bash now.
-14. Type the following command: `$ ssh cs15lsp23zz@ieng6.ucsd.edu`.
+14. Type the following command: `$ ssh cs15lsp23xx@ieng6.ucsd.edu`, where xx are 2 characters from your username.
 Type `yes` to any messages that pop up.
 15. Enter your password from before.
 It'll be invisible when you type it out.
 Don't worry about this.
 16. It should look something like this if you are successful: